 - SRTEs Go Mobile!
 Students now have the option to complete their SRTEs using a mobile friendly web version for phones and tablets—no app required.
 Students may find it convenient to respond to open-ended questions using the voice-recognition built into their mobile devices.

 - Looking for ways to help your students provide you with more constructive responses to open-ended SRTE questions?
 Check out Suggestions for Teaching College Students How to Write a Teaching Evaluation.

-- Attention SRTE Administrators: Spring '15 Academic Area Reports are now ready for viewing.
+- Attention SRTE Administrators: Summer '15 Academic Area Reports are now ready for viewing.

 - Recent Enhancements:

 - Data Browse: ISIS data dictates where courses are "located".
 This tool will help you find a course when it appears to missing or not where you are expecting to find it.